Otis (wrestler): Alpha Academy (2020–present)

 In the weeks that followed, Alpha Academy began to slowly turn face with their crowd reactions growing louder and louder.
 After weeks of training, Maxxine made her in-ring debut on the July 3 episode of Raw in a mixed six-person tag team match with Gable and Otis against The Viking Raiders (Erik, Ivar and Valhalla).
 Maxxine pinned Valhalla after performing a sunset flip on her.
 On the July 10 episode of Raw, Alpha Academy held a graduation ceremony for Dupri.
 At the end of the ceremony, Gable presented Dupri with her own Alpha Academy letterman's jacket.
 As Dupri was about to put on the jacket, The Viking Raiders appeared on the ramp to distract the team.
 Valhalla then attacked Dupri from behind and stole her jacket.
 In the following episode of Raw, Gable and Otis fought Erik and Ivar in a "Viking Rules" match.
 Despite dominating the match, Gable and Otis lost but Dupri managed to take back her jacket.

 In April 2024, Gable turned heel after failing to win the Intercontinental Championship multiple times, with Gable assigning blame that he had spent too much time training his "loser" stablemates and declaring that the stable's focus is to win Gable the Intercontinental Championship.
 After weeks of mistreatment by Gable on the rest of the stable for not assisting him to win the title by cheating, Otis, Dupri and Akira Tozawa walked out of Gable on the June 17 episode of Raw, who in turn left Alpha Academy.

+On the January 26, 2026 episode of Raw, Alpha Academy defeated New Day, Creed Brothers, and Los Americanos in a fatal four-way number one contenders match for the World Tag Team titles.
+On February 9, Alpha Academy was defeated in a title match by the reigning champions The Usos.